 Special events celebrate holidays and other landmark occasions, bringing pediatric patients and families together to socialize.

-Sending Sunshine is a unique program that impacts pediatric patients while volunteering outside of the hospital.
+Sending Sunshine is a unique program that positively impacts pediatric patients while providing volunteering opportunities outside of the hospital.

 Surgi Dolls are plain, body-shaped dolls that young patients decorate, personalize, and use as a means of comfort.
 Sewn by volunteers, these stuffed buddies are distributed in hospitals, where they may be used by medical staff to demonstrate what will happen during an upcoming procedure.
 By allowing children to claim ownership of their treatment, Surgi Dolls can decrease a patient’s anxiety, while also serving as surrogates and friends.